Ebook | $26.00 Short | ISBN: 9780262313759 | 288 pp. | 7 x 9 in | 35 figures| April 2013

-Mads Nygaard Folkmann is Associate Professor in the Department of Design and Communication, University of Southern Denmark.
+Mads Nygaard Folkmann is Associate Professor at the Institute for Design and Communication, University of Southern Denmark.

 “Mads Folkmann skillfully draws on concepts from phenomenology and design epistemology to present a fundamental approach to the questions of what design is and how it works.
 Linking his thoughts to examples from design practice, Folkmann unfolds a broad range of theoretical concepts that are highly relevant for design practitioners and scholars to reflect on the processes, implications, and meaning of design.
 This book is a substantial contribution to the current discourse.”

 —Gesche Joost, head of Design Research Lab, University of the Arts Berlin